Global Learning Institute

 • Faculty will receive $2,500 in professional development funds and up to $2,500 to pay for attendance at an approved global learning conference.
 Some examples of approved conferences include the following annual meetings:

 • AAC&U: Global Learning .
-This conference will provides faculty with an opportunity to explore how global learning can be designed to increase equity, reciprocity, and inclusivity.
+This conference provides faculty with an opportunity to explore the full range of global learning activities, programs, strategies, and approaches used by educators worldwide.

 • International Virtual Exchange Conference (IVEC) .
 This conference focuses on how virtual exchange can be incorporated into university classrooms to facilitate students' development of 21st-century workforce skills via intercultural and transnational learning experiences.